benknoble/benknoble.github.io/_posts/2025-10-13-framework-gentoo-network-hang.md

 ```

 That seems to have done the trick, so I'll delete the NetworkManager settings.

+Since I've now seen this recur, I've checked a few more things (added
+`wpa_supplicant` details above).
+I've also added `syslog` to the `USE` flags for
+NetworkManager to hopefully capture more information.

 ## A few unrelated (?) things